Skip to content

 Children

-Raising a family in Germany can be a wonderful experience, but with any new adventure, it’s important to be aware of the cultural, legal, financial, and emotional differences you may encounter.
 Although there are similarities between raising a family in Germany and South Africa, there’s no doubt that you will face new challenges and opportunities that come with living in a new country.
-You may find that the German education system, housing policies, and healthcare system differ from what you’re accustomed to and it’s important to educate yourself on these differences before making the journey.
-Additionally, navigating the legal and financial systems can be challenging even for native Germans, let alone someone new to the country.
-Therefore, it’s essential to do your research and seek out support to make the transition smoother for you and your family.
-Remember, this is an exciting chapter in your lives, and with the right preparation, it can be a rewarding and enriching experience for all.
+You may find that the German education system, housing policies, and healthcare system differ from what you’re accustomed to, and it’s important to educate yourself on these differences before making the journey.
+Remember, this is an exciting chapter in your lives, and with the right preparation, it can be an enriching experience for all.

 Having a baby in Germany.